kaustubh57/Git-Essential-Training/README.md

 - cat .git/refs/heads/master : points to where HEAD (SHA) is located
 - project/.gitignore : file to specify which files or directory to ignore
 - .gitkeep : use this file to track empty folder
+- remote url details can be found at `.git/config` file

 ## Contents
 http://www.lynda.com/Git-tutorials/Git-Essential-Training/100222-2.html